 Patients with lung or bronchial cancer may experience prolonged episodes of dry coughing that do not respond to cough syrup or other treatments.

-This type of coughing is characterized by the sensation of wanting to cough something out, but nothing comes out.
-It occurs due to the continuous irritation of lung tissues by newly developed lymph nodes or cancer nodules.
+This type of coughing is characterized by the sensation of wanting to cough up something, but no material is expelled.
+It results from continuous irritation of lung tissues by newly formed lymph nodes or cancer nodules.

 Whitish mouth patch or ulcer that won’t heal: cancer symptoms: